Deep Thermalization and Measurements of Quantum Resources

-where the expectation $\langle \cdot \rangle_{\tilde{C}}$ denotes the independent averaging over the free operations $\{C_j\}$ at each time step.
-Equation~(\ref{symexp_mag}) indicates that Theorem~\ref{theorem2} is generic, showing that quantum resources generally converge exponentially in time to their Haar-averaged values under both free and non-free operations.
+{As this equation indicates, Theorem~\ref{theorem2} is generic, showing the exponential convergence of quantum resources to their Haar-averaged values when $m_p(U)$ is finite.}

-\textit{Deep thermalization in QRTs.---}Here, we probe deep thermalization in the QRTs of asymmetry and non-stabilizerness under the circuit dynamics shown in Fig.~\ref{fig:sch-dt2}(a), consisting of alternating free and resourceful operations.
+\textit{Deep thermalization in QRTs.---}Here, we probe deep thermalization in the QRTs of asymmetry and non-stabilizerness under the circuit dynamics shown in Fig.~\ref{fig:sch-dt2}(a).
 Deep thermalization in QRTs can be understood in two equivalent ways: (i) through the thermalization of quantum resources in the projected ensembles, which reflect their subsystem behavior, and (ii) through the emergence of approximate state designs from these ensembles.
-Both perspectives are intimately related as the thermalization of resources implies that the projected ensembles approximate at least $t$-designs, with $t=2$ and $4$ corresponding to the asymmetry and non-stabilizerness, respectively.
+Both perspectives are intimately related: the thermalization of resources implies that the projected ensembles approximate at least $t$-designs ($t=2$ and $4$ for asymmetry and non-stabilizerness, respectively). {In the following, we discuss the former perspective, leaving the latter to the End Matter.}